by Sajung Yun

 The problem we solve: As a medical student, I interviewed many patients.
 I found many of them should have came to the hospital sooner, and also many who did not need to be there at all.
 At the time, I wished there existed a quick and affordable screening tool to address these issues.
 Subsequently, while studying for my healthcare management MBA, I learned the best way to bring costs down is to make a near-perfect competitive marketplace and keep the minimum charges low.

 About our solution: By creating an Uber-like location-based aggregative online marketplace for doctors and patients that would allow for video consultations charged by the minute, patients could have access to instant medical consultations.
 In other words, doctors would be accessible in the same manner as an Uber driver; patients could select the doctor of their choice with their finger-tips and start an instant medical consultation – one with affordable fees, as they would only pay per minute used for the consultation.Progress to date:

-ZtoMed is available at the IOS app store.
+ZtoMed is currently available at the iOS app store (for iPhones).

 Creator: Sajung Yun